Try our free 14-day challenge to heal your autoimmunity naturally

 What Is the Anticardiolipin Antibody?

 The anticardiolipin antibody (also known as aCL) specifically targets proteins on the surface of cardiolipin — a natural phospholipid molecule in our cell membranes and platelets that plays an important role in blood clotting.
+The anticardiolipin antibody can be classified as an autoantibody, as aCL targets and attacks your own cells.
 (Source)

 A Sign of Antiphospholipid Syndrome

 The anticardiolipin antibody is one of three main antiphospholipid antibodies that can contribute to a rare autoimmune disease called antiphospholipid syndrome (APS).
 This syndrome is characterized by recurrent vascular thromboses (clots in the veins and arteries) and unexplained miscarriages, along with persistent presence of a specific set of antiphospholipid antibodies.
+(Source, Source)

-Because blood clots are not uncommon in other illnesses, APS can be difficult to diagnose.
+Because blood clots are not uncommon in some other illnesses, APS can be difficult to diagnose.
 When symptoms suggest a person may have APS, they usually get tested for both the anticardiolipin antibody and another antiphospholipid antibody called lupus anticoagulant (LA), as the two antibodies are often found together.
 (Source)

 But testing positive doesn’t necessarily mean that a person has APS.
 The anticardiolipin antibody can also be indicative of other autoimmune diseases such as systemic lupus erythematosus (SLE) and rheumatoid arthritis.
 In fact, more than a third of all SLE patients have some form of antiphospholipid antibodies, including the anticardiolipin antibody.
 (Source)